MHKiT-Software/MHKiT/README.md

   - Python (no python)
   - MHKiT (not mhkit)
   - open-source (not open source)
+  - time-series (not timeseries or time series)
+  - time-domain (not time domain)
+  - frequency-domain (not frequency domain)

 ## Push updates to the [MHKiT Website](https://mhkit-code-hub.github.io/MHKiT/)
 Using Sphinx, GitHub renders the documentation on the [MHKiT Documetnation Repository](https://github.com/MHKiT-Code-Hub/MHKiT/) as the [MHKiT Website](https://mhkit-code-hub.github.io/MHKiT/).
 The user then pushes changes in the html documentation directly to the [MHKiT Documetnation Repository](https://github.com/MHKiT-Code-Hub/MHKiT/), by doing the following: